 The second season finale finally introduces the true might of the Dominion.
 The Jem’Hadar starts innocently enough with a Sisko family trip (plus Quark and Nog) into the Gamma Quadrant.
 But before long they come across a mysterious alien being hunted by the Jem’Hadar.
 As the episode slowly unravels, the true threat of the Dominion is revealed.

-What’s great about this episode is that it shows just how outmatched the Federation and the Alpha Quadrant really is.
+What’s great about this episode is that it shows just how outmatched the Federation and the Alpha Quadrant really are.
 The Dominion isn’t just a brute force enemy, but also incredibly intelligent and cunning.
 The Jem’Hadar already know plenty about the on-goings of the other side of the wormhole.
 And when push comes to shove, it is the Dominion that stands tall.
 An ominous introduction of the threat to come.

 3×01/3×02 The Search Part 1 and 2 (Essential)

 After the events of The Jem’Hadar, Sisko gets proactive in regard to the Dominion threat.
-The crew of DS9 head into the Gamma Quadrant in search of the Founders on board their brand new warship the Defiant.
+The crew of DS9 head into the Gamma Quadrant in search of the Founders on board their brand new warship: the Defiant.
 The mission sends them head first into the Dominion.

 The Search again illustrates the superiority the Dominion has over the Federation.
 There is a continuing trend of not just being outmatched physically, but also strategically.
 This episode has a lot of twists and turns, with the final reveal setting the stage for the series moving forward.